 Freshman Standing.
 A student has freshman standing through the first 27 semester hours of credit.

 Sophomore Standing.
-A student has sophomore standing after completing 27 semester hours of credit.
+A student has sophomore standing after completing between 28-52 semester hours of credit.

 Junior Standing.
-A student has junior standing after meeting the requirements for sophomore standing and completing 53 semester hours of credit.
+A student has junior standing after completing between 53-88 semester hours of credit.

 Senior Standing.
-A student has senior standing after meeting the requirements for junior standing and completing 89 semester hours of credit.
+A student has senior standing after completing at least 89 semester hours of credit.

 Substitutions and Waivers

-Special requests concerning degree programs, including inquiries about exceptions to degree requirements, waivers, and substitutions should be made to the Arts and Sciences Advising Center, 107 Oldfather Hall.
+Special requests concerning degree programs, including inquiries about exceptions to degree requirements, waivers, and substitutions should be made to the College of Arts and Sciences Academic and Career Advising Center, 107 Oldfather Hall.

 Consistent with the mission and values of the University, ACE is based on a shared set of four institutional objectives and ten student learning outcomes.
 The ACE program was approved by faculty in all eight undergraduate colleges and endorsed by the Faculty Senate, the student government, and the Academic Planning Committee in January 2008 for implementation in the fall 2009.
 ACE aligns with current national initiatives in general education.

 Key characteristics of ACE demonstrate the benefits of the program to students:

 - Students receive a broad education with exposure to multiple disciplines, critical life skills and important reasoning, inquiry, and civic capacities.